-MPLS-TP OAM operates in the context of Maintenance Entity Groups (MEGs) that are defined in [IETF tp-oam-fw].
-The structure of the identifiers for the MEG, MEP and MIP are defined in [IETF tp-ident].
+MPLS-TP OAM operates in the context of maintenance entity groups (MEGs) that are defined in [IETF RFC 6371].
+The structure of the identifiers for the MEG, MEP, and MIP using the IP-based global ID is defined in [IETF RFC 6370].
+The structure of the identifiers using the ICC is for further study.